berkeoznalbant/Obico2HomeAssistant/README.md

 ## Configuration:
 * Homeassistant: Settings => Automations => New Automation
-* Enable Yaml Mode in the top right corner
+* Enable YAML Mode in the top right corner
 * Paste Code from `obico.yaml` into automation
 * Change the `webhook_id` to [something unique](https://www.uuidgenerator.net/)
 * In the `PrintFailure` function, change the `device_id` to your printer camera